johnwalicki/TI-SimpleLink-Workshop/part3/MMWAVETOF.md

 ### Step 5 - Building the LaunchPad application

 The code to handle the mmWave input stream is found in the *mmwave_uart.c* module.
-This is a thread that reads line buffered data from the UART and then extracts data into variable before signalling to the send a message to the cloud.
+This is a thread that reads line buffered data from the UART and then extracts data into variable before signalling to send a message to the cloud.

 ```c
 /*